Mon – Sun: 24/7 Plumbing

 Understanding Corrosion in Plumbing Systems

 Corrosion is the gradual deterioration of metal pipes, copper piping, and other plumbing components.
 As water moves through the pipes, chemical reactions occur, leaving mineral deposits and rust behind.
-The protective layer is destroyed over time.
+Over time, the protective layer is destroyed.

 Factors like water chemistry, velocity, temperature and dissolved oxygen content accelerate galvanic corrosion, leading to leaks, blockages, water quality issues and structural weaknesses.